tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

 ## Which security scheme?

-REST APIs can use a number of different security approaches to authorize requests.
+REST APIs can use different security approaches to authorize requests.
 I explored the most common authorization methods in [Authentication and authorization requirements](docapis_more_about_authorization.html).
 Swagger UI supports four authorization schemes:

 * API key
 * HTTP
 * OAuth 2.0
 * Open ID Connect

 In this step of the OpenAPI tutorial, we'll use the API key approach, since this is what the OpenWeatherMap API uses.
 If your API uses [OAuth 2.0](docapis_more_about_authorization.html#oauth) or another method, you'll need to read the [Security Scheme information](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#security-scheme-object) for details on how to configure it.
-However, all the security methods largely follow the same pattern.
+However, all the security methods mostly follow the same pattern.

 {% include random_ad.html %}